 also exist, including types with black leaves (Colocasia esculenta

 In planting zone

 8 and above, elephant ears can be left outside year-round.
 Elephant ears aren't indigenous

 to Florida but have become naturalized

 In landscaping, elephant ears are grown for their large, heart-shaped leaves.
 While these leaves can reach 3' long and 2' wide in the tropics, in the North they will remain smaller -- but still impressive.
-Elephant ear plants can grow 8' tall in the tropics; in the North, a height of 2'-3' is more common (depending on growing conditions).
+The plants can grow 8' tall in the tropics; in the North, a height of 2'-3' is more common (depending on growing conditions).

 Sun and Soil Requirements for Elephant Ear Plants: